-This paper explains what electric vehicles are and how successive governments have planned for infrastructure to encourage and accommodate their growth.
-It also sets out the various grant streams that have been allocated for the same purpose.Jump to full report >>
+This paper explains what electric vehicles are and how successive governments have planned for infrastructure and provided vehicle grants and incentives to encourage and accommodate their growth.
+It also sets out how the electricity grid is preparing to accommodate any increased demand from EV charging and looks at comparative emissions from EVs and conventional vehicles.Jump to full report >>

 Past and current governments have supported measures to encourage uptake of Electric Vehicles (EVs, sometimes referred to as Ultra Low Emission Vehicles or ULEVs) as they can contribute to a wide range of transport policy goals.
 These include improving air quality and reducing noise pollution.
 They may also have an important role in the ‘least cost pathway’ to the 2050 net zero greenhouse gas emission target.
 However, batteries for EVs can require rare elements such as lithium and cobalt, which has raised environmental and ethical issues in countries where these elements are mined.
 There are also some concerns over ‘peak lithium’ and future shortages constraining growth in the EV market.

 The Government’s 2018 Road to Zero Strategy outlines how it will support the transition to zero emission road transport and reduce emissions from conventional vehicles during the transition.
 It sets out several new measures, including an “ambition” for at least 50% — and as many as 70% — of new car sales to be ultra-low emission by 2030, alongside up to 40% of new vans.
 There have been widespread calls for the Government to accelerate the uptake of EVs and to phase out conventional petrol and diesel engine vehicles earlier.